miladhzzzz/unix-dev-automation/README.md

 ./setup-kali.sh
 ````

+## Dotfiles

+we have gathered some minimal and unchanged config files for various platforms that you can also pull from this repo and configure your tools with our entrypoint init.sh!

 ## infrastructure as code

 in this repo we are setting up everything needed for a local dev environment in different Operating Systems including Linux/Mac (No WINDOWS!!) using a combination of Kind , Localstack , Virtualbox to run labs easily!